Teaching

 IMG_6055.JPG

-Foundations of Educational Theory
+Foundations of Educational Theory (University of Hawai‘i at Mānoa)

 Questions of “what is education”, “for whom is education”, and “who is an ideal learner” are intricately entangled with how education is conceived and enacted.
 Discerning these embedded entanglements is a key focus of this course, which will explore assumptions guiding contemporary educational discourse—meaning the rules that determine what and how we communicate—as well as related practices.
 Doing so will require critical engagement with the philosophies and theories informing those assumptions.